manutd00/Project-1/README.md

 - Web 1
 - Web 2

-These beats allowed me to collect information from each machine

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a node provisioned:

-SSH into the control node and follow the steps below:
-- Copy the ansible file to the virtual machine
-- Update the /etc/ansible/hosts file to include the Ip addresses
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+These beats allowed me to collect information from each machine.
+My control node needed to be configured in order to use the playbook.
+I used SSH to get into the control node.
+I then copied the ansible config file to run playbook, updated my ansible_host file to include the IP addresses of the elk server, and ran playbook to navigate into jumpox and check that the installation was a success.